Lake District Holiday June 2002 - page 3

 Looking out across Morecambe Bay from Grange-over-Sands we wondered

 where the sea had gone - it was all grass!
-The town just didn't
+This town just didn't

 float our boat and seemed rather uninspiring; moral: don't believe